Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 In both cases (default or user-defined destructor), when the instance will be deleted (ex: ``MyInstance ! delete`` is issued), WOOPER will take care of:

-- calling any destructor defined for that class
+- calling any user-defined destructor for that class
 - then calling the ones of the direct mother classes, which will in turn call the ones of their mother classes, and so on

 Note that the destructors for direct mother classes will be called in the reverse order of the one according to the constructors ought to have been called: if a class ``class_X`` declares ``class_A`` and ``class_B`` as mother classes (in that order), then in the ``class_X:construct`` definition the implementer is expected to call ``class_A:construct`` and then ``class_B:construct``, whereas on deletion the WOOPER-enforced order of execution will be: ``class_X:delete``, then ``class_B:delete``, then ``class_A:delete``, for the sake of symmetry.